Quantitative Insights into Large Language Model Usage and Trust in Academia: An Empirical Study: Appendix

 \subsection{Figure A4: Importance of Understanding the Process Behind LM}

-Figure \ref{fig:processbehind} illustrates the distribution of respondents' opinions regarding the importance of understanding the underlying processes behind LMs.
+Figure \ref{fig:processbehind} illustrates the distribution of respondents' opinions regarding the importance of understanding the underlying processes behind LLMs.
 As mentioned in the ``Limitations and Future Work'', this result shows the characteristics of the study population that considers the engineering process crucially.
 Regarding the importance of understanding the AI generation process, there is an emphasis on ``Important'' or ``Extremely important.''
 The distribution of responses was as follows: 33 participants found the process ``Important,'' 21 rated it ``Extremely important,'' 18 considered it ``Moderately important,'' 13 deemed it ``Unimportant,'' and 1 viewed it as ``Extremely unimportant.''
 This implies that the school, being a technology-oriented institution, values a deep understanding of its underlying processes and it shows the characteristics of the institution where the study was conducted.